Tennessee Lemon Law Attorneys

 Comparable Replacement Vehicle

-A new vehicle of comparable value with manufacturer paying taxes and registration.
+A comparable new vehicle with the manufacturer covering taxes and registration.

 Treble Damages (TCPA)